pip-services/pip-services-docs/content/en/golang/components/lock/memory_lock.md

 ### Methods

 #### ReleaseLock
-Releases prevously acquired lock by its key.
+Releases a prevously acquired lock by its key.

 > (c [*MemoryLock]()) ReleaseLock(correlationId string, key string) error

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **key**: string - a unique lock key to release.
+- **key**: string - unique lock key to release.
 - **returns**: error - returns error if not released